 When someone passes away leaving a valid Last Will & Testament, anyone with possession of the Will must file the original document with the correct circuit court, aka probate court.
 The original Last Will & Testament and any probate pleadings will be filed in the county of last residence for the decedent.
 If the decedent passed away as a resident of Boca Raton, then Palm Beach County would be correct jurisdiction for a domiciliary probate proceeding.
 If there is no Last Will & Testament for the decedent, then any probate assets will be distributed according to the Florida intestacy statute, which provides a default distribution scheme for assets based on familial relationships.

 In Boca Raton, the probate process is handled by the 15th Judicial Circuit Court.
 Depending on the petitioner’s address, the county will determine which of four county courthouses the case is assigned to.
-For residents of Fort Lauderdale, cases are assigned to the nearest courthouse in Delray Beach.
+For residents of Boca Raton with a probate attorney, cases are assigned to the nearest courthouse in Delray Beach.

 The most relevant factor in determining if probate is necessary is assessing if there are any probate assets as opposed to non-probate assets.
 Probate assets are those titled in the sole name of the decedent and do not have a beneficiary designation or POD feature.
 All probate assets are frozen and can only be transferred through the probate process.
 There are many types of non-probate assets, such as real estate titled in the sole name of the decedent, jointly held property, IRAs and life insurance proceeds payable to a beneficiary, and more.